The Brave and the Bold: Doctor Mid-Nite and the Guardian

 The novice bank robber, for this was was indeed Lynns’ first robbery, held his loot in one gray-gloved hand and fired blasts of machine-gun-like light bursts from a special gun of his own design.
 The police cowered behind their squad car as the dangerous light bursts exploded around them.
 No help of the costumed variety was in sight.
 Yes, Lynns was riding high.

 As the self-proclaimed world’s foremost lighting-effects genius, Garfield Lynns’ work on the stage had consumed his life for the past two decades.
 While he had originally been satisfied with the critical acclaim that his lighting effects had brought him, he had grown increasingly bitter as he watched others profit from his genius, while he earned a meager salary for his efforts.
 His bitterness increased as he watched from backstage, night after night, the elite of Gotham City show up at his theatrical productions, flashing signs of wealth wherever they went.
 As far as he was concerned, he deserved such wealth far more than those talentless fops.

-Thus, after years of planning, Lynns finally decided to use his unsurpassed knowledge of lighting-effects to rob a bank.
+Thus, after years of planning, Lynns finally decided to use his unsurpassed knowledge of lighting-effects to pull off the perfect crime, by robbing a bank in New York City.
 Besides the arrival of the police, it couldn’t have gone more smoothly.
 But even the vaunted NYPD were no match for the advanced light-gun that Lynns had developed over the past few years.
 He would make his escape easily and return home to Gotham, where he could live the same life of luxury that wealthy playboys like Bruce Wayne enjoyed.

 But then the Guardian showed up to spoil his fun.